Genivia/ugrep/README.md

 some search tools use.
 This approach follows the Unix spirit to keep utilities simple and use them in combination for more complex tasks.

-Say we want to produce a sorted list of all identifiers found in Java source code while skipping strings and comments:
+Let's produce a sorted list of all identifiers found in Java source code while skipping strings and comments:

     ug -R -tjava -f java/names myproject | sort -u